-There are other more expensive options with wider, sharper fields of view and better internal blackening if you want.
+There are other, more expensive options with wider, sharper fields of view and better internal blackening if you want it.
 But conventional Plossls and the affordable Goldlines/Redlines/Expanse (66-degree Ultra-Wide-Angle) work fine.
 Dual ED eyepieces such as the AT Paradigm and Agena StarGuider series are also a good fit on a reasonable budget.
-The irony is short, fast telescopes (like tabletop dobs) work best with expensive eyepieces which can deal with its broad light cone.
+The irony is that short, fast telescopes (like tabletop dobs) work best with expensive eyepieces, which can deal with their broad light cone.

-As mentioned, the Moon is beautiful in this telescope even at high powers.
-Planets are accessible too, but the telescope should be in peak collimation to reveal much detail in them.
-Jupiter’s cloud bands and Saturn’s rings are easy, even for much smaller scopes, and at the included 65x they’re plainly visible.
+As mentioned, the Moon is beautiful in this telescope, even at high power.
+Planets are accessible too, but the telescope should be at peak collimation to reveal much detail in them.
+Jupiter’s cloud bands and Saturn’s rings are easy, even for much smaller scopes, and at the included 65x, they’re plainly visible.

 Lots of double stars can be found and split, and the optics are good enough that even pretty close doubles can be resolved—there’s not much bleeding of light from one to the other unless the air is turbulent.

 Every Messier object is within reach, even from the light-polluted suburbs.
 You will have to use the scope for a while and train your eye and your brain to observe faint objects–observing experience is worth magnitudes.
 Keeping a sketchbook or log of the objects you see at the eyepiece will train your brain to see finer details.

 Many open clusters are gorgeous at low and medium powers.
 Cassiopeia and Perseus have open clusters worth looking around for, such as the ET Cluster and the Double Cluster.
 Scanning the band of the Milky Way at low power can be quite rewarding.